WildMeOrg/Wildbook/README.md

 ### Set Up Development Environment with Docker
 For easiest development, you will need to set up your development environment to work with Docker.
 See [`devops/README.md`](devops/README.md) for detailed instructions.

-### Deploy frontend
-To setup frontend, we need to deploy the React build to Wildbook, please follow the detailed instructions provided in the `frontend/README.md` file within the project directory.

 ### Making Local Changes
 Make the code changes necessary for the issue you're working on.
+You will need to either redeploy your war file (see [`devops/README.md`](devops/README.md)) or redeploy your front end directly (see [`frontend.README.md`](frontend/README.md)) for testing locally.

 The following git commands may prove useful.
 * `git log`: lastest commits of current branch
 * `git status`: current staged and unstaged modifications
 * `git diff --staged`:  the differences between the staging area and the last commit